The Complete Ecommerce SEO Guide for Beginners

 Optimize Your Product Images

-How do you optimize them?
+How do you optimize images?

-First, name your images appropriately.
+First, name them appropriately.

 File names give clues to Google about the image’s subject matter.